uccser/cs-unplugged/docs/source/getting_started/installation.rst

 Step 3: Install Python virtualenv
 =================================================

-We recommend (though it's not required) to work within a virtual environment.
+We recommend (though it's not required) to work within a virtual environment (see :ref:`what-is-a-virtual-environment`).
 This helps to prevent conflicts with dependencies.

 Install virtualenv with the following command in terminal: